newjersey/feedback-api/README.md

 Deployment to AWS is done locally on the command line and is _not_ yet connected to Github version control.

-The code can be deployed to either the dev account (`Innov-Platform-Dev`) or to the prod account (`Innov-Platform-Prod`). **Please be careful to deploy to the prod account only with extreme caution and after thoroughly testing changes in dev.**
+The code can be deployed to either the dev account (`Innov-Platform-Dev`) or to the prod account (`Innov-Platform-Prod`).

+> :warning: Please be careful to deploy to the prod account only with extreme caution and after thoroughly testing changes in dev. **Make sure to test that sending requests to our redirect dummy app works before deploying to prod** (see [Test API Requests](#test-api-requests) for instructions).
+This ensures that the API works with requests sent to a redirect URL.

 1. Make code changes locally
 2. Test code changes locally